Easy Pumpkin Chocolate Chip Bread (High Protein!)

 Protein Powder: this recipe uses PEScience Gourmet Vanilla Protein Powder and has only been tested with this.
 Any other protein powders may affect taste and texture.

 • Combine 4 oz.
 1/3 less fat cream cheese with 1/4 cup sugar, 3 Tbsp. all-purpose flour and 1 large egg.
-Spread half the pumpkin batter in the load pan, followed by the cream cheese and top it with the remaining pumpkin batter for the best cream cheese filled bread.
+Spread half the pumpkin batter in the loaf pan, followed by the cream cheese and top it with the remaining pumpkin batter for the best cream cheese filled bread.

 • Try adding pumpkin seeds on top for a little crunch.